The problem with price gouging laws

 The coronavirus has instigated a shortage of numerous goods.
 And people are raising prices for essential supplies like hand sanitizer, toilet paper, and food supplies.
 States, including Minnesota, have reacted by putting in strict anti-price gouging laws.

 The morality of the issue aside, making price gouging illegal poses serious consequences for people.
 What we call price gouging is demand and supply interacting to signal market conditions.
 Prices need to rise during shortages in order to signal to suppliers there is an increase in demand.
 These high prices incentivize more production as producers try to take advantage of the high profits that come with high prices.

-Price Gouging laws cause harm
+Anti-Price Gouging laws cause harm

-In a sense, the rise in prices is only a manifestation of shortage which has to be satisfied.
-Without a rise in prices suppliers will not get a sense of where demand is most urgent to be satisfied.
+In a sense, the rise in prices is only a manifestation of a shortage that has to be satisfied.
+Without a rise in prices, suppliers will not get a sense of where demand is the most urgent.
 Keeping prices the same conveys the message that nothing has changed in the market, that there is no shortage.
-Nothing therefore motivates extra production or entrepreneurship and innovative ways to reach customers.
+Nothing, therefore, motivates extra production or entrepreneurship and innovative ways to reach customers.

-Price gouging even though it aims to protect customers, may end up hurting them.
-Making higher prices illegal not only restricts supply, but prevents people who can buy at a higher price from obtaining services.
+Price gouging, even though it aims to protect customers, may end up hurting them.
+Making higher prices illegal not only restricts supply but prevents people who can buy at a higher price from obtaining services.
 Generally,

 if you cap price increases during an emergency, you discourage conservation of needed goods at exactly the time they are in high demand.
 Simultaneously, price caps discourage extraordinary supply efforts that would help bring goods in high demand into the affected area.
 In a classic case of unintended consequences, the law harms the very people whom lawmakers intend to help.